 Peering agreements are bilateral agreements between individual ISPs.
 Each ISP must negotiate peering arrangements independently and needs to contact every ISP they wish to peer with individually.
 In these arrangements, one ISP grants another ISP access to its network in exchange for the first ISP also gaining access to the second ISPs network.
 In theory, peering arrangements could take a number of forms; in practice, however, peering is generally done without settlement, and hence can be considered a barter transaction - with each ISP bearing the cost of the other ISP's use of its network in exchange for the benefit of the use of the other's network.
 Therefore, peering is an arrangement in which parties provide each other with un-metered access to one another's resources.
-From an economic point of view, it transforms each of the networks being thus connected into a common property resource for the others.
+From an economic point of view, it transforms each of the others.